 India’s Rich History with Cannabis & Cannabis Seeds

-Although illegal, the reality is that you will find cannabis all over the country, as India is renowned for its production of charas.
+Although illegal, the reality is that you will find cannabis products and marijuana seeds all over the country, as India is renowned for its production of charas.
 However, there are exceptions even to that rule, as a kilogram of marijuana charas will result in a prison sentence of up to ten years.

-India’s regulations highlights that ganja (cannabis flower) and charas (better known as hashish and is made from cannabis resin) are illegal in every form whereas the production of products made with cannabis seeds and leaves are legal, as they are not considered a narcotic.
+India’s regulations highlight that ganja (cannabis flower) and charas (better known as hashish and is made from cannabis resin) are illegal in every form whereas the production of products made with cannabis seeds and leaves are legal, as they are not considered a narcotic.

 Laws and Regulations: Are Weed & Weed Seeds Legal in India?

-However, each state has their own variations and exceptions regarding this general law, and relates to the ingestion, ownership, distribution and acquisition of marijuana in the country.
+However, each state has its own variations and exceptions regarding this general law and relates to the ingestion, ownership, distribution, and acquisition of marijuana in the country.

 In Odisha, for example, weed is actually legal and its residents ordinarily use ‘chillums’ (glass pipes) to smoke weed inside the state’s territory.
 Odisha is the only exception to marijuana legality in India.

 Hemp was first allowed to be commercially cultivated and sold in the state of Uttarakhand.
-Cannabis is a crop which does not require an excessive amount of water so, many hillside states in India are also considering proposing the idea to permit regulated manufacture of Hemp and cannabis products.
+Cannabis is a crop that does not require an excessive amount of water so, many hillside states in India are also considering proposing the idea to permit regulated manufacture of Hemp and cannabis products.

 The “Bombay Prohibition (BP) Act”, 1949, forbids the production, ownership, and intake of bhang and bhang-containing substances without a legal license.
-Under the NDPS Act, the cultivation, possession and distribution of cannabis flower and its resin are considered illegal.
+Under the NDPS Act, the cultivation, possession, and distribution of cannabis flower and its resin are considered illegal.
 However, marijuana leaves and seeds are permitted and free to use publicly without any repercussions.
 Any individual in India caught possessing the illegal part of the cannabis plant will be subjected to the full extent of the law.

 Under the NDPS Act, the possession of prohibited drugs, such as cannabis, in India is considered illegal and can result in criminal convictions.
-The punishment varies and heavily depends on the quantity of drugs in question.
+The punishment varies and heavily depends on the number of drugs in question.
 Prosecution can be avoided if the citizen voluntarily agrees to undergo therapy and go to “de-addiction” courses, to aid in their sobriety.

-If you are a child under eighteen years of age, , regarding possession and consumption of narcotics in India: The Narcotic Drugs and Psychotropic Substances Act (1985), The Juvenile Justice Care and Protection Act (2000) and The State Drug laws.
+If you are a child under eighteen years of age, regarding possession and consumption of narcotics in India: The Narcotic Drugs and Psychotropic Substances Act (1985), The Juvenile Justice Care and Protection Act (2000), and The State Drug laws.

-If you possess a hefty amount, and authorities decide you have an intention to sell and distribute the cannabis, the punishment is a prison sentence of up to 10 years, a fine of 100,000 Rupee (about 1400$) or both.
-If, however, you are in possession of commercial quantity of any amount from 1 to 20 kilograms (with the intent to sell), your punishment will be anywhere from 10-20 years in prison, 100,000-200,000 Rupee (about 1400$-1800$) or both.
+If you possess a hefty amount, and authorities decide you have an intention to sell and distribute the cannabis, the punishment is a prison sentence of up to 10 years, a fine of 100,000 Rupee (about 1400$), or both.
+If, however, you are in possession of a commercial quantity of any amount from 1 to 20 kilograms (with the intent to sell), your punishment will be anywhere from 10-20 years in prison, 100,000-200,000 Rupee (about 1400$-1800$), or both.

 As various states in India have different laws and amendments in the NDPS, it is difficult to understand which regulations and punishments apply to you and your situation.
 Before getting caught possessing or using marijuana in India, research the laws that apply to your particular state, so you are educated and well aware of your rights as a citizen or a foreigner.

-As of 2021 and the foreseeable future, cannabis (bud and resin) is highly illegal in India and is punishable by fines and imprisonment.
+The Fight for Legalization in India – Is the Government on Board?As of 2021 and the foreseeable future, cannabis (bud and resin) is highly illegal in India and is punishable by fines and imprisonment.

 This natural drug had already been considered illegal in India for a little over two decades due to the Indian government signing the UN’s “Single Convention on Narcotic Drugs” agreement back in 1961.
 Many Indian citizens criticized the Prime Minister for surrendering to America’s pressure which, back in 1971, began its war on narcotics in the USA.

 Quality of weed was lacking, as the rise of demand was never-ending and drug lords were producing questionable quality weed for some quick cash.
 Additives and chemicals, such as boot polish, were laced with the natural weed, to create a psychedelic effect before the plant was mature enough to do that itself.

-The Congress MP, Shashi Tharoor, Bhartiya Janata Party MP Maneka Gandhi and Biju Janata Dal MP Tathagata Satpathy have shown their support for legalization and education in regard to regulated medical cannabis use.
+The Congress MP, Shashi Tharoor, Bhartiya Janata Party MP Maneka Gandhi, and Biju Janata Dal MP Tathagata Satpathy have shown their support for legalization and education in regard to regulated medical cannabis use.

 Cannabis in India has been called a variety of names over the thousands of years that India’s natives have been partaking in the natural herb.
-Some of these names include weed, marijuana, bhang, charas (resin), and ganja (flower) and are all a major part of the Hindu religion.
+Some of these names include weed, marijuana, bhang, charas (resin), and ganja (flower), and are all a major part of the Hindu religion.

 What Does the Future Hold for Cannabis Legalization in India?

 It would also allow for spiritualists and puritans to peruse their religious practices and continue to seek the spiritual freedom they desire.
 The legalization and decriminalization of weed would also allow for medicinal use, which would greatly benefit unwell patients and ease illness symptoms and side effects from treatment.

 Parent Page: Buy Cannabis Seeds